 The recent news that all charges were dismissed by the court in the case of the alleged pedophile circus training center in the Blue Mountains comes as no surprise.

 I started following the story and writing about it when it first broke in early 2018, My interest was because of the exploitative and sensationalized media presentation of it and because the allegations themselves were so reminiscent of the bogus Satanist pedophile scares of the 1980s and 1990s.

-But what I will discuss yet again is the way the case was presented by the media – particularly the Murdoch media and the Daily Mail.
+But what I can and will discuss yet again, is the way the case was presented by the media – particularly the Murdoch media and the Daily Mail.
 These media outlets chose the least flattering images of the accused and continually highlighted their alternative lifestyle, along with the lurid descriptions of the acts purportedly visited upon the three children by all of the accused.
 It had the desired effect.
 Click-bait to whip up the outrage level of the mob on social media.